 The NEPA established a national policy with goals for the protection, maintenance, and enhancement of the environment, and provides a process for implementing these goals within federal agencies.
-Under NEPA, the CEQ was established, which is charged with the development of implementing regulations and ensuring federal agency compliance with NEPA.
-The CEQ regulations mandate that all federal agencies use a systematic interdisciplinary approach to environmental planning and the evaluation of actions that may affect the environment.
-32 CFR Part 989, Environmental Impact Analysis Process (EIAP), outlines the USAFs systematic procedures for the analysis of environmental impacts on installations to ensure USAF compliance with NEPA and the CEQ regulations.
+Under NEPA, the CEQ was established and charged with the development of implementing regulations and ensuring federal agency compliance with NEPA.
+The CEQ regulations mandate that all federal agencies develop and use a systematic interdisciplinary approach to environmental planning and the evaluation of actions that may affect the environment.
+32 CFR Part 989, Environmental Impact Analysis Process (EIAP), outlines the USAF's systematic procedures for the analysis of environmental impacts on installations to ensure USAF compliance with NEPA and the CEQ regulations.
+EIAP expands beyond traditional NEPA requires to include overseas EIAP and General Conformity (where relevant).